TomJahncke/isogram/ReadMe.md

 An isogram is a word that has no repeating letters, consecutive or non-consecutive.
-Implement a function that determines whether a string that contains only letters is an isogram.
+Implement a function that determines whether a given string contains only letters, with no letter appearing more than once in the word.

 1. Assume the empty string is an isogram.
 2. Assume null is not an isogram.